statamic/docs/content/collections/docs/routing.md

 ```

 ## Content Routes

-- [Collections](/collections#routing) - each entry often has its own URL.
-- [Structures](/structures#routing) can define explicit URLs that are routed to specific templates.
-- [Taxonomies](/taxonomies#routing) can have their own URLs.
+[Collection entries](/collections#routing) and [taxonomy terms](/taxonomies#routing) can have their own URLs as defined by their own flexible route patterns in their respective configuration areas.

 ## Custom Routes

-While URLs will be generated for your content and routed automatically, you may wish to create your own routes.

-You're free to configure your own regular Laravel routes like you would in a regular app.
-Plop them in your `routes/web.php` file.
-Use closures, or point to a [controller](/controllers).
-This is just [standard Laravel stuff](https://laravel.com/docs/routing).
+You can also configure regular Laravel routes much like you would in a regular Laravel application in `routes/web.php`.
+You can use closures, point to a [controller](/controllers), and so on.
+This is [standard Laravel stuff](https://laravel.com/docs/routing) and the standard Laravel docs apply.

 ## Statamic Routes

-While dropping a route in your `routes/web.php` will work just fine, you're typically in charge of all the logic, like preparing variables, getting globals if you need them, and fetching the view.

-Statamic provides a `Route::statamic()` method that will handle that for you.
+Statamic provides a `Route::statamic()` method that will do all the CMS "magic" for you, like injecting data (globals and system variables, for example), fetching the view. layout, and so on.

 ``` php
 Route::statamic('uri', 'view', ['foo' => 'bar']);